brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

   'value.format' = 'json-registry'
 );
 ```

+### Working with JSON

+It is easy to get caught with errors treating a JSON object as a string and treating a string as a JSON object in Flink SQL.
+This is especially important in communicating with LLM's and other external systems expecting JSON.
+In many cases the developers of the underlying systems and fucntions will translate for you.
+But in some cases you might be stuck scratching your head for hours trying to figure out what went wrong at various levels of the application stack with an obscure error message.
+We need to learn and practice this skill of converting strings to JSON and vice versa and be familiar with the JSON object functions in Flink SQL.
+The necessary documentation is here: https://docs.confluent.io/cloud/current/flink/reference/functions/json-functions.html

 Lets combine the user prompts into a single flat json document.
 We should probably create a user defined function for this but it should be easy enough with just Flink SQL functions.

 ```sql